Cheapest electricity tariff for big families in the UK (June 2026 guide)

 - Economy 7: (3,600×£0.30) + (2,400×£0.14) + (365×£0.60) ≈ £1,634

-Economy 7 can be cheaper when you genuinely use a lot at night (or off-peak).
+Economy 7 can beat the July cap when you genuinely use a lot at night (or off-peak).

 Tariff types: which ones suit big families?